-- Students placed on FA Warning are eligible for financial aid consideration and do not need to appeal. - Students placed on FA Suspension are no longer eligible for financial aid and may submit a SAP appeal to be considered for financial aid for one semester.
+In addition, students who have a 0.0 GPA for the last term attended are placed on FA Suspension and are not eligible for financial aid.
+Students may, however, submit a SAP appeal to be considered for financial aid for one semester.